Opentrons/opentrons-modules/stm32-modules/common/module-startup/README.md

 | 0x8000 + APP_SIZE       | APP_SIZE | Application backup partition |

-The firmware image is expected to be linked to start 32K into the flash region, at address 0x08008000.
+The main application firmware image is expected to be linked to start 32K into the flash region, at address 0x08008000.
 The layout must be as follows:

 | Offset from application start | Description |
 | ----------------------------- | ----------- |